smetzdev/metzomatic/README.md

  # Your MemberId in your workspace, this is that your app can send yourself messages
 SLACK_USER_ID

+# Your "AddToThing" Email related to your account checkout the Things Settings for more Info
+THINGS_EMAIL
 ```

 ## Running the app